Jacob-Stevens-Haas/mitosis/README.md

     from pathlib import Path

     folder = Path(".").resolve()
-    params = [mitosis.Parameter("my_variant", "amplitude", 4)]
+    params = [
+        mitosis.Parameter("4", "amplitude", 4, evaluate=True)
+        mitosis.Parameter("slow", "frequency", 4, evaluate=False)
+    ]

     mitosis.run(sine_experiment, params=params, trials_folder=folder)

 Commit these changes to a repository.
 Mitosis will run `sin_experiment.run()`, saving all output as an html file in the current directory.
 It will also track the parameters and results.
-If you later change the variant named "my_variant" to set amplitude=3, mitosis will raise a RuntimeError, preventing you from running a trial.
+If you later change the variant named "slow" to set frequency=.1, mitosis will raise a RuntimeError, preventing you from running a trial.
 If you want to run `sine_experiment` with a different parameter value, you need to name that variant something new.
+Parameters like "amplitude", on the other hand, behave differently.
+Rather than being specified by `lookup_dict`, they are evaluated directly.

 # How it Works